-- Have a database of attendance as a reference for who is transitioning. - Invite junior high workers to participate in the children's ministry, especially with the graduating class. - Have some leaders move with the graduating class (like a cohort). - Host a commissioning service where the graduating students are acknowledged in the Sunday service as they move into the youth ministry. - Encourage some older junior high youth to "buddy up" with an incoming junior high student. - Have a weekend retreat that includes some of your key junior high student leaders, adult leaders and all the incoming junior high students. - Invite the children's ministry graduating class to a junior high meeting (before they move on from the children's ministry).
+- Have an attendance database to use as a reference for who is transitioning. - Invite junior high workers to participate in the children's ministry, especially with the graduating class. - Have some leaders move with the graduating class (like a cohort).
+Host a commissioning service where the graduating students are acknowledged in the Sunday service as they move into the youth ministry. - Encourage some older junior high youth to "buddy up" with incoming junior high students. - Have a weekend retreat that includes some of your key junior high student leaders, adult leaders and all the incoming junior high students. - Host the children's ministry graduating class at a junior high meeting before they move on from the children's ministry.